westpa/user_submitted_scripts/BNBS_custom_init/README.rst

 Overview
 --------
 Here, you will find the scripts and files that were used to generate the initial unbound states for the weighted ensemble (WE) simulation of the protein-protein binding process involving the barnase and barstar proteins in Saglam & Chong, Chemical Sci.
 (2019).
 Each initial unbound state consists of the two proteins separated at a distance of 20 Angstroms and randomly oriented with respect to each other.
 Conformations of each unbound protein were selected from a preparatory, equilibrium WE simulation of that protein.
-These preparatory simulations were completed prior to use the scripts in this directory.
+These preparatory simulations were completed prior to use the scripts in this directory.The Gromacs software package was used for dynamics propagation.

 The generation of initial unbound states involved the following two steps: